Project Manager Craig Halterman Retires October 29, 2020

 At last count, Craig has worked on more than 285 Aldrich projects (190 of which were completed before project records became electronic) throughout the state of Washington for an impressive list of noteworthy clients.
 His first project of record was East Hill Shopping Center in Kent, WA.

 When asked what job or accomplishment he is most proud of, Craig answered, “I am proud of everything I have done at Aldrich.
 Ok, there was that restroom remodel in Darrington where we put the urinal in the women’s restroom (and nobody noticed.)”

 “Aldrich was invited to do a very complex project on Seattle Children’s main campus when another GC had been the sole contractor for over ten years.”
 General Superintendent Matt Perhatch recalls.
-“The Hybrid OR Cath Lab was built at the center of the hospital campus adjacent to the 24/7 operating theater.
+“The Hybrid OR Cath Lab was built at the center of the hospital campus adjacent to the 24/7 operating theater in only six months.
 As a result of this project’s success, Aldrich worked on the main campus for the next three years.
 “Craig always made my job easier by being the most thorough Project Manager I've worked with.”